exakat/php-dictionary/dictionary/comment.ini.rst

 It's important to note that comments do not affect the execution of the PHP code; they are ignored by the PHP interpreter: in fact, they are removed before execution.
 Comments are primarily for developers and maintainers of the code to understand its purpose, logic, or any special considerations.
 Well-documented code with meaningful comments can make it easier for you and others to read, understand, and maintain PHP applications.

 Comments may be formalized with a specific syntax, and create automated instruction for other application.
 For example, phpdoc comments are providing extra information with a specific syntax.

+As a side feature, comments may also be started with the Unicode #️⃣️ character.

 .. code-block:: php